studiouniverse/axease/README.md

 * I do not use any onScroll events.

-* The global scope should only be getting polluted by _$ and Axease.
+* The global scope should only be getting polluted by _$.

 * Screens are only updated when they need to be.